 Besides, the only thing a Southerner loves better than eating is having a new audience for our stories.

 If you've visited me before, thank you for coming back: there are regular additions to the Recipes and Stories pages, so there's always something new/old to savor.
 If you're new, welcome!
 I'm so glad you're here.

 Damon Lee Fowler is a nationally recognized authority on Southern cooking and its history.
 He was born in north Georgia and grew up in upstate South Carolina.
 After receiving a Master of Architecture from Clemson University, he practiced architecture for more than a decade before turning to food writing, teaching, and culinary history.
-He is the author of six critically acclaimed cookbooks: Classical Southern Cooking: A Celebration of the Cuisine of the Old South which was nominated for two Julia Child cookbook awards (including the Jane Grigson award for scholarship) and a James Beard Foundation award; Beans, Greens, and Sweet Georgia Peaches; Fried Chicken: The World’s Best Recipes; Damon Lee Fowler’s New Southern Kitchen; Damon Lee Fowler’s New Southern Baking and, most recently, The Savannah Cookbook.
+He is the author of nine critically acclaimed cookbooks: Classical Southern Cooking: A Celebration of the Cuisine of the Old South which was nominated for two Julia Child cookbook awards (including the Jane Grigson award for scholarship) and a James Beard Foundation award; Beans, Greens, and Sweet Georgia Peaches; Fried Chicken: The World’s Best Recipes; Damon Lee Fowler’s New Southern Kitchen; Damon Lee Fowler’s New Southern Baking, The Savannah Cookbook, The Savannah Chef’s Table, Essentials of Southern Cooking, and, most recently, Ham: A SAVOR THE SOUTH Cookbook®.

 Active in both national and local culinary circles, Fowler was a founding board member and past president of the Southern Foodways Alliance.
 He lives in Savannah, Georgia, where, aside from his work as a food writer, lecturer, cooking teacher, and culinary historian, he is the featured food writer for the Savannah Morning News.